 C. Upon satisfactory completion of the application, the Academic Language Therapy Association declares the applicant a candidate and eligible to take the examination.

 D. The candidate is sent notice of eligibility for the examination with specific time and site information.

 E. The candidate presents additional means of identification to the proctors at the examination site.

 F. Completed examinations are processed by the ALTA Registration Examination Committee.
 The candidate will be informed in writing of the results of his/her examination.

 G. If the candidate passes the examination, his/her candidacy will be presented to the Academic Language Therapy Association Membership Committee.
 Upon final approval, the candidate will be sent confirmation of eligibility for ALTA membership.
-When the Membership Committee receives the applicant’s ALTA membership fee, notification of membership and a registration certificate will be sent to the applicant.
+When the Membership Committee receives the applicant’s ALTA credentialing fee, notification of membership and a registration certificate will be sent to the applicant.